Our Village is in the Background. Foundations of a Thousand-Year-Old Watchtower are in the Foreground.

 Photo by Nacho Guerrero- Ciudad Chihuahua.
 Used with Permission.

-My interests focus on helping my readers understand the antecedents (root causes) of what has divided humanity into tribes for millennia.
+Our interests focus on helping our readers understand the antecedents (root causes) of what has divided humanity into tribes for millennia.

 If we cannot understand the root causes, we cannot effect a cure or solution for the conflicts that develop from them.
 I believe (with provisional certainty) that our divisions are caused by that which is inherent in our shared humanity.
 In that sense, we each bear responsibility for our individual and collective (group) roles in the divide.